Mont St-Michel 2026: The TL;DR

 Frequently Asked Questions about Mont Saint-Michel

-A: Take a Rail Europe train from Paris Montparnasse to Rennes (around 3 hours), then connect by bus or shuttle to Pontorson and the island.
+A: Take a Rail Europe train from Paris Montparnasse to Rennes (approx. 3 hours), then connect via shuttle bus to Pontorson.

 About the Author